Fix 1: Update the Problematic Driver

 Step 4: Toggle off the Memory integrity option.

-4. Delete the UpperFilters and LowerFilters Registry Values
+Fix 4: Delete the UpperFilters and LowerFilters Registry Values

 Such an error could also appear when some of the registry entries associated with the device are corrupt.
 Specifically, UpperFilters and LowerFilters are the two keys that you need to delete to get rid of this error.

-Step 2: Right-click the problematic driver (For this guide, we’re checking ASUS TouchPad driver) and select Properties.
+Step 2: Right-click the problematic driver (for this guide, we’re checking ASUS TouchPad driver) and select Properties.

 Step 3: Switch to the Details tab and use the drop-down menu under Property to select Class GUID.
 Then, note down the value that appears in the box.

 After that, delete the UpperFilters and LowerFilters registry values associated with the device by following the steps below.
-Make sure you take a backup all the registry files before that.

 Step 1: Press the Windows key + R to open the Run dialog.
 Type in regedit and press Enter.